 - Offer programs for a five-year term, beginning in June 2016 and concluding in May 2021. - Comply with the designated expenditure cap of 2% of 2006 annual revenues for each year of the five-year Plan, which equates to a total energy efficiency budget of approximately \$307.5 million over the five-year Phase III period and an average program acquisition cost of approximately \$0.20/annual kWh saved. - Achieve 3.8% reduction in overall energy consumption from the baseline (i.e., forecast kWh sales for June 1, 2009, to May 31, 2010), which is equivalent to 1,443,035 MWh/year gross verified savings.
-The EE&C Plan must be designed to achieve at least 15% of the cumulative annual energy reduction target in each of the five program years, which equates to 216,455 MWh/year. - Achieve required energy reduction set-aside targets, including:
+The EE&C Plan must be designed to achieve at least 15% of the cumulative annual energy reduction target in each of the five program years, which equates to 216,455 MWh/year. - Achieve required energy reduction set-aside targets, including: - A minimum of 3.5% (i.e., 50,507 MWh/year gross verified savings) of the total required energy reductions from the GNE sector.

-&lt;sup>1 The Low-income energy reductions shown here include low-Income savings from the Master Metered Multifamily component of the Low-Income WRAP program.
+&lt;sup>1The Low-income energy reductions shown here include low-Income savings from the Master Metered Multifamily component of the Low-Income WRAP program.
 These savings are applied toward sector-level compliance targets and are shown only in Table 10.

-&lt;sup>2 To avoid double counting, these values exclude 2,500 MWh/yr. that counts toward the Low Income Compliance target (From GNE Low Income WRAP Master Metered Multifamily).
+&lt;sup>2To avoid double counting, these values exclude 2,500 MWh/yr. that counts toward the Low Income Compliance target (From GNE Low Income WRAP Master Metered Multifamily).